cmake-basis/BASIS/doc/site/documentation.rst

 Documentation
 =============

-A :download:`PDF Version <BASIS v1.3.0.pdf>` of this documentation is available online and included with the distribution package.
+A :download:`PDF Version <BASIS.pdf>` of this documentation is available online and included with the distribution package.

 Software Manual